 There are no approved over-the-counter (OTC) products in the United States that kill scabies mites or eggs.
 Using a prescription-strength cream is the only way to cure scabies.
 Scabicides can also start to ease itching within 24 hours.

 Scabies is a common skin condition.
 It happens when microscopic mites burrow into the skin and lay their eggs.
-A prescription-strength cream is the only way to cure it.

 The microscopic human itch mite, which scientists call Sarcoptes scabiei var. hominis, causes the skin infestation scabies.
 The mite burrows into the top layer of skin and lays its eggs there.
 People can catch scabies through prolonged skin-to-skin contact with someone who has the infestation.

 The symptoms tend to include severe itching and a rash that looks a little like tunnel-shaped pimples.
 The itching may get worse at night, and some people can develop sores from scratching the skin.

 Some OTC medicines claim to be able to treat scabies, but the regulatory bodies have neither tested these nor approved them for use in humans.

 The only way to treat scabies is to ask a doctor for prescription medication.

 Doctors prescribe a class of medicines called scabicides to kill the mites and their eggs.
 The most commonly used scabicide drug is a cream that contains 5% permethrin.

 People can buy OTC products that contain permethrin, but these are not strong enough to treat scabies.
 They only contain 1% permethrin, and people use them to treat head lice.

 People using permethrin should: